AmhedVargas/piRNAi-DB/README.md

 - Assess uniqueness of subquences of length (20 - n) in the genome via a hash method.
 In other words, check for example that both 19-mers found within a 20 mer are unique (i.e. unique 20-mer that allows 1 mis-match either at the end or beginning of its sequnce). **This step is not mandatory *per se*, however, it greatly helps the following steps as it reduces the number of sequences that will be tested**
 - Find any relevant and not relevant match for each 20-mer in the genome by using blast (e-value cut off equal to 1)
 - Extract sequences that had solely one alignement satisfying the condition: size of alignment >= length of fragment - mismatches allowed (20 - n)
-- Map them back to the genome to get coordinates and repeat the procedure once again
+- Map them back to the genome to get coordinates and repeat the procedure once again until we have iterated for 5 mismatches.
 8. Finally, the resultant bed or fasta file can be filtered for GC content if needed.